ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    Menu to export a table as a standalone python program. :label:`fig-export`

-A scisheet can be executed as a standalone program as a function in a python module.
+A scisheet can be executed as a standalone program or as a function in a python module.
 The feature addresses the Reuse requirement since exported programs can be used in scisheet formulas and/or external programs.
-The export feature also addresses the Performance requirement since executing code standalone eliminates the overheads of the spreadsheet environment.
+The export feature also addresses the Performance requirement since executing standalone code eliminates the overheads of the spreadsheet environment.

 Fig. :ref:`fig-export` displays the scisheet popup menu for